-Since 2001, Nancy Soonpaa has taught at Texas Tech University School of Law, where she directs and teaches in the Legal Practice Program; teaches Health Law, Negotiation Workshop, and Family Law; and served as Associate Dean for Student Affairs from 2005-07.
+Since 2001, Nancy Soonpaa has taught at Texas Tech University School of Law, where she directed (2001-2018) and teaches in the Legal Practice Program; teaches Health Law, Negotiation Workshop, and Family Law; and served as Associate Dean for Student Affairs (2005-07).

 Professor Soonpaa regularly presents at professional conferences, including those of the Association of American Law Schools, the Legal Writing Institute, the Association of Legal Writing Directors, and the Institute for Law Teaching and Learning.
 In addition, she teaches CLE's and professional training workshops on legal writing.

-She also coaches Tech's negotiation teams, winning the International Negotiation Competition in 2005 and 2010; served on the ABA subcommittee that administers the regional and national competitions; and is on the International Negotiation Competition judging committee.
+She coaches Tech's negotiation teams, winning the International Negotiation Competition in 2005 and 2010 and placing third in the nation in 2018; served on the ABA subcommittee that administers the regional and national competitions; and is a Senior Advisor to the Executive Committee of the International Negotiation Competition.
 She also teaches CLE's and professional training workshops on negotiation skills.